 Insider Pro Tip: Always double-check the opening hours to avoid any disappointment as these can change all the time (see note 2).

 Leave the Toledo Cathedral and continue up toward the Roman Baths.
 This will only be a very quick stop – literally about 5 minutes.
 The entrance is free.
-They showed us a sheet of paper with English translation which we appreciated.
+They showed us a sheet of paper with an English translation which we appreciated.

 We learned that they were discovered in 1986 and originally had a heating system in place (under the floor) to heat up the room to create a sauna-like atmosphere.